umarfadhil/ayanaon-app/README.md

 *   **Traffic Information:** Integrated a real-time traffic layer onto the map for improved navigation.
 *   **Performance Optimization:** Implemented best practices for Google Maps API loading, resolving console warnings and enhancing application performance.
-*   **Enhanced Welcome Message:** Added a ðŸ“ emoji to the welcome pop-up for a more engaging user experience.
+*   **Enhanced Welcome Message:** Added a Ã°Å¸â€œÂ emoji to the welcome pop-up for a more engaging user experience.
 *   **Improved Info Window Display:** Adjusted the spacing between marker icons and pop-up descriptions for better visual clarity.
 *   **Interactive Markers:** Enabled toggling of info window visibility by clicking the marker icon, allowing users to open and close pop-ups with a single click.
 ---